-There are many NHS local services offered to the elderly.
-Whilst there may be a waiting list and endless paperwork, these services should be available for your parents when needed.
-Knowing which services are available can help.
-Here is a quick guide to the types of NHS local services which are available.
+There are many NHS local services available to the elderly.
+Whilst there may be a waiting list and endless paperwork, these services should be available for your parents when needed and knowing what might be available can help.
+The GP surgery is the best place to start.

 District or community nurses provide nursing care for people who need help to remain in their own homes.
 This might be ongoing nursing support or it could be short term after discharge from hospital.
 Services include providing wound care, supporting catheter care, and administering complex medication within a patient’s home.
 They work with the local GP practice and with all the other community health and social care professionals such as occupational therapists, continence clinics, physiotherapists, social workers.